Words by Sammy Hemmings

-It’s one of the biggest bar events in Europe with hugely successful shows over the last three years.
-The Barometer International Bar Show promised to be bigger and better than its previous years, bringing the World’s Best Bars to its three-day event in 2018.
+It's one of the biggest bar events in Europe with successful shows since 2016, and this year, Barometer looks to be bigger and better.

-And the show exceeded expectations with a huge record of 18,000 guests from across the globe, not to mention 44,000 cocktails, 23 bars from 11 countries, and more than 100 speakers, this year was a showstopper.
+In 2018, the show exceeded expectations with a record of 18,000 guests from across the globe, not to mention 44,000 cocktails, 23 bars from 11 countries, and more than 100 speakers - it was a showstopper.